Foupi/ada_air_guitar/README.md

 stating that the note you tried to play does not exist), the latter being sent on the UART.

+Upon receiving the note from its connection from the board's UART, the PC program shall print on the standard output the note it received.

-The note reception and sound emission by the PC have not yet been implemented.
+Sound emission by the PC has not yet been implemented.

 Clean
 -----